IXPE Detection of Polarized X-rays from Magnetars and Photon Mode Conversion at QED Vacuum Resonance

 \subsection{Results}

 To compute the polarized radiation spectrum emergent from a NS atmosphere patch using the method presented above (Eq.~\ref{eq:trans} with Eqs.~\ref{eq:Ixv'}-\ref{eq:Iov'} or with Eqs.~\ref{eq:Ixe2}-\ref{eq:Ioe2}), we need to know the atmosphere temperature profile $T(y)$.
-This can only be obtained by self-consistent atmosphere modeling, which has only been done for a small number of cases (in terms of the local $T_s$, ${\bf B}$ and composition).
+This can be obtained only by self-consistent atmosphere modeling, which has only been done for a small number of cases (in terms of the local $T_s$, ${\bf B}$ and composition).
 Here, to explore the effect of different ${\bf B}$ and compositions, we consider two approximate models:

-$\bullet$ Model (i): We use the profile $T_{\rm H}(y)$ for the $T_s=5\times 10^6$~K H atmosphere model with a vertical field $B=10^{14}$~G (van Adelsberg \& Lai 2006; this model correctly treats the partial model conversion effect), and re-scale it to take account of the modification of the free-free opacity for different $Z,~A$ (so that the re-scaled profile yields the same effective surface temperature $T_s$):
+$\bullet$ Model (i): We use the profile $T_{\rm H}(y)$ for the $T_s=5\times 10^6$~K H atmosphere model with a vertical field $B=10^{14}$~G [see Fig.~5 and Eq.~48 of \cite{vanadelsberg06}; this model correctly treats the partial model conversion effect], and re-scale it to take account of the modification of the free-free opacity for different $Z,~A$ (so that the re-scaled profile yields the same effective surface temperature $T_s$):

 $\bullet$ Model (ii): We use a smooth (monotonic) fit to the $T_{\rm H}$ profile, given by

 and then apply Eq.~(\ref{eq:rescale}) for re-scaling.

 Figures \ref{fig:f5}-\ref{fig:f6} show a sample of our results for the polarization degree of the emergent radiation, defined by \be P_L\equiv {I_{X,e}-I_{O,e}\over I_{X,e}+I_{O,e}}. \ee We see that for the H and He atmospheres (Fig.~\ref{fig:f5}), $P_L$ transitions from being positive at low $E$'s to negative at high $E$'s for $B_{14}\lesssim 0.5$, in agreement with the critical field estimate (Eq.~\ref{eq:Bov}).
 The transition energy (where $P_L=0$) is approximately given by $E_{\rm ad}$, and has the scaling $E_{\rm ad} \propto (\mu\tan^2\theta_B)^{1/3}$, where $\theta_B$ is the angle between the surface ${\bf B}$ and the surface normal (see Eq.~\ref{condition}).
 To obtain a transition energy of $4-5$~keV (as observed for 4U 0142) would require most of the emission comes from the surface region with $\theta_B\gtrsim 70^\circ$.